Home / Information / What Is A Non-Fault Accident?

 If the other side’s insurer accepts fault, recovery can be relatively straightforward.

-If not, it can turn into negotiations, evidence requests, and sometimes legal action.
+If not, it can involve negotiations, evidence requests and sometimes legal action.

 Repair or Replacement: What Your Insurance Policy Covers